A hysterectomy is the surgical removal of the uterus. At times it is combined with an oopherectomy, in which the ovaries are removed.

 Bleeding following a hysterectomy can be attributed to the surgery itself and is thus considered dam makkah, blood from a wound, which does not make a woman niddah.
 However, halachic authorities disagree as to whether or not the hysterectomy itself renders a woman niddah.
 Among those who maintain that the procedure does not cause niddah status, some nevertheless rule that a woman should conduct herself as though she is in niddah and immerse afterwards as a stringency.

 We follow the view that a woman should observe this stringency specifically if she had a sub-total hysterectomy performed vaginally (with or without laparoscopic assistance).
-Otherwise, there is no need for her to immerse, unless she so wishes.
-If observing this stringency presents particular difficulty, a woman should consult with a halachic authority.
+If observing this stringency presents particular difficulty, she should consult with a halachic authority.
+With other forms of hysterectomy (eg., total or abdominal), there is no need for a woman to immerse, though she can choose to if she so wishes.

 A woman immersing voluntarily or as a matter of stringency does not recite a bracha over her immersion.